israelchen/CodinGame/README.md

 # CodinGame
-My Solutions to CodinGame challenges
+My 100% solutions to CodinGame challenges (mostly Go, some C#)